Revolutionary Girl Utena: Manga

-Contemporaneous with the development of the anime series, Chiho Saito wrote and illustrated a manga adaptation of Revolutionary Girl Utena, which was serialized in the manga magazine Ciao beginning in 1996.
+Contemporaneous with the development of the anime series, Chiho Saito wrote and illustrated a manga adaptation of Revolutionary Girl Utena, which was serialized by Shogakukan in the shōjo manga anthology Ciao beginning in 1996.
 Saito also published a one-shot in Ciao titled The Rose Seal which depicts Utena before to her transfer to Ohtori Academy, as well as a manga adaptation of the film Adolescence of Utena in Bessatsu Shōjo Comic Special.
-An English-language translation of the manga has been published by Viz Media, which also serialized the Utena manga in its manga magazine Animerica Extra.
+An English-language translation of the manga has been published by Viz Media, which also serialized the Utena manga in its manga anthology Animerica Extra.

-Unlike the majority of manga series that are adapted either into or from an anime, the plots of the Utena manga and anime deviate significantly from each other.
+Unlike most of the manga series that are adapted either into or from an anime, the plots of the Utena manga and anime deviate significantly from each other.
 These differences in plot, such as the manga's increased focus on the relationship between Utena and Touga, were in part a function of the fact that Saito began to write and illustrate the manga before the anime series went into production.
-While she attempted to incorporate as much material as possible from the scripts Enokido had completed, she frequently was required to use her own judgement in rendering aspects of the story that the anime would ultimately depict in an entirely different manner.
+She attempted to incorporate as much material as possible from the scripts Enokido had completed, but was frequently required to use her own judgement in rendering aspects of the story that the anime would ultimately depict in an entirely different manner.
 Animerica described the production of the manga adaptation as "one that got its inspiration largely through [Saito's] own confusion about what exactly she was supposed to show, and Ikuhara's own vague answers to her questions."
 Saito changed editors five times during the manga's year-and-a-half long serialization as a result of the confusion around its production.

 A sequel to the Utena manga series, Revolutionary Girl Utena: After the Revolution, was announced in 2017 to commemorate the 20th anniversary of the series.
-Written and illustrated by Saito, the three-chapter series depicts the lives of the primary cast following their departure from Ohtori Academy, and was serialized in the manga magazine Flowers from July 2017 to March 2018.
+Written and illustrated by Saito, the three-chapter series depicts the lives of the primary cast following their departure from Ohtori Academy, and was serialized in the Josei manga anthology Flowers from July 2017 to March 2018.